-This will be a short article, on how I made my own sambuca.
-It’s fairly easy to make this sweet Italian liquor at home.
-Well, it will not be completely the same, but this DIY sambuca definitely tastes good!
+In this short post I’m sharing my homemade sambuca recipe with you.
+It’s fairly easy to make this sweet anise Italian liquor at home.
+It will not be completely the same, but this DIY sambuca definitely tastes good!

 Make Your Own Sambuca